Jean Hatzfeld: Youth

-In 1968, Hatzfeld traveled to Kabul and Peshawar, Pakistan.
-On his return to France he worked in several factories tasks before settling in Paris.
+In 1968, Hatzfeld travelled to Kabul and Peshawar, Pakistan.
+On his return to France, he worked in several factories before settling in Paris.

 Work as a journalist

 In 1975, Hatzfeld published his first article in the French newspaper Libération as a sports journalist.
 He then wrote serialized stories.
 Hatzfeld finally became a foreign correspondent, traveling to Israel, Palestine, Poland, Romania and other places in Eastern Europe.

 Hatzfeld's first trip to Beirut convinced him to become a war correspondent.
 For 22 years, he covered wars in Africa and the Middle East, as well as the Bosnian War.

 After his arrival in Rwanda as a reporter, shortly after the Rwandan genocide, Hatzfeld was struck by the collective failure of journalists covering the event and their incapacity to face up to the silence of the survivors.
-He decided to live in the Rwanda to work with the Tutsi survivors of Nyamata, a village in the Bugesera district.
+He decided to live in Rwanda to work with the Tutsi survivors of Nyamata, a village in the Bugesera district.